icon-project/documentation/icon-key-concepts/icon-nodes.md

 ![types of nodes](types_of_nodes.png)

 The user and smart contract can access (query or send trasactoins) these nodes through ICONex wallet or ICON SDK.
-Of course, they can also access the nodes using JSON RPC directly.
+Indeed, they can also access the nodes using JSON RPC directly as well.

 ## Peer